Trump signs autism legislation into law providing $1.8B in research funding

 RELATED: Autism Speaks Walk returns to San Diego

-There is no actual medical test available to diagnose autism.
-Autism is diagnosed by observing the development of a child according to the CDC.
-Autistic characteristics were studied as symptoms of schizophrenia in the early 1900's.
+There is no medical test available to diagnose autism.
+Autism is diagnosed by observing the development of a child, according to the CDC.
+Characteristics of autism were studied as symptoms of schizophrenia in the early 1900's.